JuliaDebug/Infiltrator.jl/README.md

     •  @continue: Continue to the next infiltration point or exit (shortcut: Ctrl-D).

+    •  @continue N: Continue and stop at the Nth hit of this infiltration point.
+If a `@cond` is active, only hits where the condition evaluates to true are counted.

     •  @doc symbol: Get help for symbol (same as in the normal Julia REPL).

     •  @exit: Stop infiltrating for the remainder of this session and exit.